Open to all

 Archery can be done by able bodied and disabled people.
 People with the most severe disabilities and even the blind, using special tactile equipment are able to join in.

-2. Archery is a physically demanding sport
+A physically demanding sport

 While it is a fun sport, archery is also physically demanding and those wishing to progress may want to think about improving upper body strength for greater control.